Sourland

 21st Century American English has been chosen to translate each passage and transform meaning and message for the contemporary reader from YA to Adult—critical for the story line, and scene and character descriptions.

-Setting Sourland in my neighborhood felt like a natural choice, since it allowed me to map my own personal world onto the scenes of the novel.
+Setting Sourland in my neighborhood felt like a natural choice, since it allowed me to map my own personal world onto the scenes in the novel.
 The history and lore of the Sourland Mountain dates back to the Revolutionary War, and further, to when it was Lenni Lenape land.
-Later the mountain became a back-woods refuge for “miscegenation” and life-styles incongruous to the surrounding communities, as written about in the 1880 New York Times article, “Barbarism in New-Jersey,“ further making it a perfect setting for events and behaviors to play out that otherwise would feel improbable.
+Later the mountain became a backwoods refuge for “miscegenation” and life-styles incongruous to the surrounding communities, as written about in the 1880 New York Times article, “Barbarism in New-Jersey,“ further making it a perfect setting for events and behaviors to play out that otherwise would feel improbable.
 Ghost stories abound, as well.
 Interwoven into Sourland are references to these local histories and hauntings, making it an even more satisfying substitute for Emily’s moors.

 117,000 words